melpa/melpa/CONTRIBUTING.md

 2. Add your new file under the directory specified by `package-build-recipes-dir` (default: `recipes/` directory where `package-build` was loaded).
-If you prefer, the interactive command `package-build-create-recipe` in `package-build.el` will guide you through this process.
+If you prefer, the interactive command `package-build-create-recipe` in `package-build/package-build.el` will guide you through this process.

 3. Confirm your package builds properly by running